insightindustry/backoff-utils/docs/strategies.rst

 Scale Factor
 --------------

-Certain strategies - like the :class:`Polynomial` strategy - can rapidly lead to very long delays between retry attempts.
-To offset this, while still retaining the shape of the curve between retry attempts, each strategy has a :property:`scale_factor <strategies.BackoffStrategy.scale_factor>` property which is multipled by the "unadjusted" delay.
+Certain strategies - like the :class:`Polynomial <backoff_utils.strategies.Polynomial>`
+strategy - can rapidly lead to very long delays between retry attempts.
+To offset this, while still retaining the shape of the curve between retry attempts, each strategy has a
+:func:`scale_factor <backoff_utils.strategies.BackoffStrategy.scale_factor>` property
+which is multipled by the "unadjusted" delay.
 This can be used to reduce (or increase) the size (technically the magnitude) of the delay.